Davis station (CTA)

 Davis is a station on the Chicago Transit Authority's 'L' system, on the Purple Line in Evanston, Illinois.
-It is located at 1612 Benson Avenue (directional coordinates 1600 north, 800 west), in the middle of downtown Evanston, and next to the Davis Street stop of Metra's Union Pacific/North Line.
+It is located at 1612 Benson Avenue (directional coordinates 1600 north, 800 west), in the middle of downtown Evanston, and next to the Davis Street stop of Metra's Union Pacific North Line.
 The station is also a terminus for one CTA and two Pace bus routes.
 The station is referred to as the Davis Transit Center by Pace.

 History

 Structure

 The current station was reconstructed from 1992 until 1994, and is made out of brick and concrete with a spacious metal and glass train shed, but lacks the styling or decoration found in many other CTA stations, giving Davis a modern urban, if utilitarian, feel.
 The station sports two prominent clock towers, on the west and east sides.
 It has several different paintings hanging in various areas of the platform.
+It is the only accessible intermediate station on the Purple Line during off-peak hours.
 It also has a light board system, as well as a speaker system to alert passengers of train delays.
-There is a Dunkin' Donuts on the lower level, near the fare card vending machines.
-The platform, like most elevated CTA platforms, has a problem with pigeons.
-To combat the dropping issue, the CTA installed a fishnet over the entire station.
-While the fishnet has stopped pigeons from the area over the rails, there are a few signs, toward the back of the platforms, that have spikes, which does not work that often.
+There is a retail space on the lower level, near the fare card vending machines.